These popsicle stick snowman ornaments are a simple snowman craft , easy enough for toddlers and preschoolers to make with little assistance.

 Making your Snowman Ornaments:

-Before we got started, the hooligans explored the fabric and ribbons, and played around in the bowls of buttons and googly eyes.
-While I cut their chosen fabric into strips for their scarves, they painted their craft sticks.
+Before we got started, the hooligans explored the fabric and ribbons, and examined the buttons and chose the ones they wanted for their snowmen.

-To finish, I used a glue gun to attached a loop of silver yarn to the back of each stick.
+To finish, I used a glue gun to attached a loop of silver yarn to the back of each snowman.

-And that, my lovelies, is all there is to making our craft stick snowman ornaments!
+And that, my lovelies, is all there is to making our popsicle stick snowman ornaments!
 What do you think?